TechExeter/conference-2019/pages/call-for-speakers.md

 {: .notice--info}
 **Example talk titles to get you thinking:**
  *"Will quantum computers break encryption?"
 "How to keep wordpress sites safe from hackers" "How to do cloud deployment securely" "Accepting user input - coding defensively" "Hacking smarthome devices" "Top 10 tips for stopping cyber-crime"*

-<a href="https://techexeter.typeform.com/to/Hm7Pyy" class="btn btn--primary">Apply for a speaker slot</a>

 Check out the talks we had <a href="http://2018.conference.techexeter.uk/" target="_blank">last year</a>.
 This year, successful applicants will receive